 1. Can you have two mortgage brokers?

-Using multiple mortgage brokers can be possible, although it might not be a good idea, particularly if they're both submitting applications on your behalf.
-Using more than one broker may sound like a good idea in theory because it could give you a wider variety of loans to choose from, but in practice, it can make matters more complicated.
+Using multiple mortgage brokers is possible although it is not advisable, particularly if they're both submitting applications on your behalf.
+Using more than one broker may sound like a good idea in theory because it could give you a wider variety of loans to choose from but in practice, it can make matters far more complicated.
+Don’t forget, every time a home loan application is submitted in your name, it can also affect your credit score.

 2. Is a mortgage broker worth it?

-There's generally no direct cost for using a mortgage broker, so their worthiness ultimately depends on the quality of the loan they help you secure.
-If they help you into a suitable loan with one of the lowest interest rates for what you're after, then great.
-But if you could've qualified for a similar loan with an interest rate that's 0.5% points cheaper than the one the broker recommended, the broker may be costing you tens of thousands in extra interest charges over the life of the loan.
-That's why it can pay to do some of your own research to check out some of the lowest rate home loans on the market so that you have a better idea of whether the broker has found you a good deal or not.
+There's generally no direct cost for using a mortgage broker, so their worth ultimately depends on the quality of the loan they help you secure.
+If they get you into a suitable loan with one of the lowest interest rates and features that are going to best serve you, that is a good outcome.
+But if you could've qualified for a similar loan with an interest rate that's 0.5% lower than the one the broker recommended, your broker could end up costing you tens of thousands in extra interest over the life of the loan.
+That's why it can pay to do your own research so that you have a better idea of whether the broker has found you a good deal or not.

 3. How do I find a good mortgage broker?

-To find a good mortgage broker, you could try seeking advice from family and friends who have used brokers before and research their recommendations.
-You could also check out brokers' reviews on Google, but as with anything in the murky world of online reviews, take these with a pinch of salt.
+To find a good mortgage broker, you could try seeking advice from family, friends, and acquaintances who have used brokers and research their recommendations.
+You could also check out brokers' reviews on Google but, as with anything in the murky world of online reviews, view these with a healthy scepticism.

 4. Do mortgage brokers assume risk?

-Even if the borrower applies for a loan through a broker, the lender (not the broker) still takes on the financial risk of the borrower defaulting on the debt.
+Even if a borrower applies for a loan through a broker, it’s the lender (not the broker) that takes on the financial risk of the borrower defaulting on the debt.
 Brokers are generally paid a commission upfront by the lender, so they may have a low incentive to consider a borrower's risk of mortgage delinquency.
-However, it is in a broker's interests to maintain good business relationships with a range of lenders by consistently referring good quality borrowers to them, so in that sense, they do somewhat assume a degree of risk.
+That said, it is in a broker's interests to maintain good business relationships with a range of lenders by consistently referring good quality borrowers, so in that sense, they are unlikely to refer you to a lender if they assess your default risk is too high.

 5. Can a mortgage broker help with bad credit?

 If you have bad credit, a mortgage broker may be able to find specialist lenders who may be willing to approve you for a home loan.
-They could also strengthen your application to give the best possible chance of approval.
+They could also guide you in strengthening your application to give the best possible chance of approval.

 6. Are mortgage brokers regulated?

 Mortgage brokers must hold either an Australian Credit License (ACL) or be a credit representative of a licensee (aggregator).
-While mortgage brokers are not regulated by the Australian Prudential Regulation Authority (APRA), APRA oversees the lending panel.
+While mortgage brokers are not regulated by the Australian Prudential Regulation Authority (APRA), APRA oversees the lending panel accessed by the broker.
+Any complaints about a mortgage broker can be lodged with the Australian Financial Complaints Authority (ACFA).

 7. Why can mortgage brokers get better rates?

-Mortgage brokers often work closely with lenders, so they may have access to insider knowledge, deals and rates the average home buyer doesn't.
-Mortgage brokers also often have strong negotiating power and may help you get a lower interest rate on your mortgage because the banks want their business.
+Mortgage brokers often work closely with lenders, so they may have access to insider knowledge, deals, and sometimes interest that rates the average home buyer doesn't.
+Mortgage brokers also often have strong negotiating power and may help you get a lower interest rate on your mortgage because lenders may want to keep their business on an ongoing basis.

 Savings.com.au’s two cents

-The decision to go with a mortgage broker or not in your quest to get a home loan is probably more about your own individual circumstances than it is the specific merits of using them vs. going direct and doing the work yourself.
+The decision to go with a mortgage broker in your quest to secure a home loan depends on your individual circumstances.

 Article originally published by David Lammey, 2019.
-Last updated by Aaron Bell March 21, 2022.
+Last updated by Denise Raward on 4 November 2024.

 Ready, Set, Buy!